DPBayes/dpdl/experiments/34-hypers-as-a-function-of-epsilon-full-data.md

-# Hyperparameters as a function of ε with full trainset (100%)
+# Hyperparameters as a function of eps with full trainset (100%)

 ## Motivation